Green Lane Masjid: Projects and Campaigns

+GLMCC has also made a Food bank for the local community.

+Charity work

 The Mosque also raises money through donations from congregants, estimated to reach £1million in the month of Ramadan in 2019, which will be used towards providing meals for Syrian refugees as well as for community iftars held by the Mosque for local residents weekly throughout the month.